peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

     public CharacterReader(
         string str);

-Initializes a new instance of the[PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md)class using a Unicode 16-bit string; if the string begins with a yte-order mark (U+FEFF), it won't be skipped, and any unpaired surrogate ode points (U+D800 to U+DFFF) in the string are replaced with replacement haracters (U+FFFD).
+Initializes a new instance of the [PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md) class using a Unicode 16-bit string; if the string begins with a byte-order mark (U+FEFF), it won't be skipped, and any unpaired surrogate code points (U+D800 to U+DFFF) in the string are replaced with replacement characters (U+FFFD).

 <b>Parameters:</b>